a1291762/wallpaper_helper/README.md

 # TODO

+- Keep all originals in originals, copy/link to wallpaper
 - One original image -> two wallpaper images
 - Rotate before crop
 - Allow the crop border to extend past the image boundaries (fill with a solid colour)